 The Integrative Health Care and Performance (IHCP) unit within the Department of Kinesiology at UWM offers the Master of Science in Athletic Training, a professional program that prepares students to become certified athletic trainers, and will be accredited by the Commission on the Accreditation of Athletic Training Education (CAATE).
 Athletic trainers are health care professionals who provide physically active people services such as injury/illness prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
 Students in the program will be trained in interprofessional practice, the scholarship of clinical practice, and in specialized clinical reasoning.
 The IHCP unit engages students in active learning experiences that prepare them for the dynamic nature of patient/client-centered care within an interprofessional environment.
+The program was reaccredited by the Commission on the Accreditation of Athletic Training Education in 2017 for the maximum 10 year accreditation period (www.caate.net).

 An applicant must meet Graduate School requirements plus these departmental requirements to be considered for admission to the program: